Hudson O'Keeffe

 Hudson O'Keeffe (born 16 December 2004) is an Australian rules footballer who plays for the Carlton Football Club in the Australian Football League (AFL).

 Junior career

 O'Keeffe played in the Talent League for the Oakleigh Chargers, playing as their number one ruckman.
 He averaged 9 disposals and 21.7 hitouts in 2022.
 He was also the number one ruck for Vic Metro in the Under 18 Championships, where he averaged 8 disposals and 20 hitouts per game.

 AFL career

 O'Keeffe was picked up by Carlton in the 2023 pre-season supplemental selection period following a long-term injury to Sam Philp.

 He made his debut in round 13 of the 2025 AFL season against Essendon.
 He recorded 5 contested marks and 7 disposals on debut.

+The next year, O'Keeffe finished the 2026 VFL season as Carlton's VFL leading goalkicker with 22 goals from 17 games.
+At the end of the 2026 season O'Keeffe requested a trade to the Western Bulldogs.

+Statistics

+Updated to the end of the 2026 season.